-This is a re-issue of policy bulletin DPM-0521-CC/POL (originally issued on March 31, 2020) on Federal Paid Sick Leave and Paid FMLA Leave During the Public Health Emergency Due to the COVID-19 Pandemic.
-Section IV was updated to clarify intermittent use of Emergency Paid Sick Leave for employees who are telecommuting.
+This is the second re-issue of policy bulletin DPM-0521-CC/POL (originally issued on March 31, 2020 and last updated July 13, 2020) on Federal Paid Sick Leave and Paid FMLA Leave During the Public Health Emergency Due to the COVID-19 Pandemic.
+This re-issue is to incorporate changes to the definition of "Health Care Provider" effective September 16, 2020, in accordance with new federal Department of Labor regulations.

+Previous updates included: Section IV was updated to clarify intermittent use of Emergency Paid Sick Leave for employees who are telecommuting.
 As a result of an update in the Department of Labor's final rule, Section IX was updated to allow employees to substitute their own available personal paid leave during Emergency FMLA Paid Leave.